 The Fairfield Group

 The Lake District excels in ‘horseshoe’ walks where walkers can scale one of a series of peaks and traverse around the top of a valley.
-The Fairfield group of fells is one example of this and offers a great day’s walking above the village of Ambleside, taking 5-6 hours.
+The Fairfield group of fells is one example of this and offer a great day’s walking above the village of Ambleside, taking 5 to 6 hours.
 There are also many shorter routes offering stunning views of Lake Windermere and the surrounding fells.